QuentinPerez/42-toolkit/examples/libc/error/README.md

-42-toolkit	Example -> C f_error
+42-toolkit	Example -> C Struct error
 ==========

 # How to use

+	- ./configure
-    - make debug
+    - make
     - ./a.out
+	- cat file.txt

 ## License